RicqCodes/nft_wallet_fetcher/CONTRIBUTING.md

 First off, thank you for considering contributing to NFT Wallet Fetcher!
 It's people like you that make the open source community such a fantastic place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-## Code of Conduct

-This project and everyone participating in it is governed by the [NFT Wallet Fetcher Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [your-email@example.com].

 ## How Can I Contribute?

 ### Reporting Bugs